frederic-perez/AmE-dictionary/dictionary.md

 __bespoke__
 __bestow__ :eight: /bɪˈstəʊ/ Confer or present (an honour, right, or gift). _Syn_ confer on, present to, award to, give, grant _The award has been bestowed on luminaries like Daw Aung San Suu Kyi and Nelson Mandela._
 __bettors__
-__bevy__ :three: A large group of people or things of a particular kind. _He was surrounded by a bevy of beautiful girls._ _Syn_ group, crowd, herd, flock, horde :es: grupo, bandada, manada
+__bevy__ :four: A large group of people or things of a particular kind. _He was surrounded by a bevy of beautiful girls._ _Syn_ group, crowd, herd, flock, horde :es: grupo, bandada, manada
 __bewhiskered__
 __bicker__ (bickering) :two: _v_ Argue about petty and trivial matters. _The time for bickering is over._
 __bid farewell__